sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/rules/cloud-rules/before_provisioning_rule.md

 Use this rule to modify a provisioning plan as provisioning is sent out.
 Do not use this rule to create new attributes.
 Use an account creation profile (provisioning policy) instead.

-Examples of when to use this type of rule are below
+These are some examples of when to use this rule:

 * Disable account and remove groups during provisioning when the lifecycle state of an identity is set to terminated
 * Remove or add permissions when certain attribute criteria are met
-* Moving users to a specific organizational unit(OU) in Active Directory based upon attribute criteria
+* Move users to a specific organizational unit (OU) in Active Directory based upon attribute criteria

 ## Execution